 #4.
 Customer Service

-Businesses constantly endeavor to facilitate seamless customer service.
+Businesses constantly endeavour to facilitate seamless customer service.
 Much of the customer churn factors occur due to customer service flaws.
-With text analysis, you can scrape together customer concerns/queries and feedback to streamline customer service processes.
-Aside from improving responsiveness this can also help automatically route tickets to reduce manual work and errors.
-To give an example: the algorithm draws a point ‘My order isn’t delivered yet’ out of customer queries – this will be compared and matched with Delivery Issues tag automatically with the assistance of text analysis.
+With text analytics tools, you can scrape together customer concerns/queries and feedback to streamline customer service processes.
+Aside from improving responsiveness, this can also help automatically route tickets to reduce manual work and errors.
+To give an example: the algorithm draws a point ‘My order isn’t delivered yet’ out of customer queries – this will be compared and matched with a Delivery Issues tag automatically with the assistance of text analytics tools.

-Additionally, text analysis will also help in establishing personalized customer services, employ the right person for the job and set priorities efficiently.
+Additionally, text analytics tools will also help establish personalized customer services, employ the right person for the job, and set priorities efficiently.

 #5.
 Business Intelligence

-Although businesses are able to glean “what is happening?” with data analysis, they struggle to figure out “why this is happening?”.
-Text Analysis helps businesses in obtaining context out of the numeric data and reason out why a situation has happened or is happening or what may happen in the future.
-Case in point, a large number of factors contribute to Sales performance.
-While data analysis will provide one with numerical statistics, text analysis will help weave why there is a drop or rise in the performance.
+Although businesses can glean “what is happening?” with data analysis, they struggle to figure out “why this is happening?”.
+Applications of text analytics help businesses obtain context out of the numeric data and reason out why a situation has happened or is happening or what may happen in the future.
+Case in point, a large number of factors contribute to sales performance.
+While data analysis will provide one with numerical statistics, text analytics techniques will help determine why there is a drop or rise in the performance.

 #6.
 Product Analytics

-Text analysis not just helps in understanding customer needs, but also helps in improving the product.
-Analyzing customer reviews gives a clear picture of what exactly the customer is looking for vis a vis a product, along with what he/she thinks about the competitor’s product.
-This enables businesses and brands to build quality products that meet customer requirements.
+Text analytics not just helps in understanding customer needs, but also helps in improving the product.
+Analyzing customer reviews gives a clear picture of what exactly the customer is looking for vis-à-vis a product and what they think about the competitor’s product.
+It enables businesses and brands to build quality products that meet customer requirements.

 #7.
 Knowledge Management